 At Brisbane Park Infant school we use systematic teaching of phonics to support the development of children’s reading and writing.
 Children will progress in their phonic development as they learn letters and the sounds they make to using and applying this knowledge to read and write words and later sentences.
 Children are given the opportunities to use and apply their phonic learning through a variety of games and activities both independently and with an adult.
-We base our phonics planning on ’Bug Club Phonics'.
+We base our phonics planning on ’Bug Club Phonics' in Reception and Year 1.
+Once children have completed the Bug Phonics up to Phase 6 they move on to learning spelling rules, this is in Year 2.
+Year 2 have daily support for spelling sessions.

 To recognise, say and write each phoneme within each phonics phase.